-If your Authorized Representative 1 and 2 have changed since the time of application, the Entity Administrator (EA) will need to update the Authorized Representative 1 and 2 in JustGrants.
 Be sure to familiarize yourself with all terms, conditions, and requirements of your award before signing the award package.
-To officially accept your award, please electronically sign the award package within 45 days of the date shown on the award letter.
 Print and retain a copy of the award package including the award terms and conditions, the financial information, and the cooperative agreement and any other award documents for your records.

-The award start date indicated on the award package means that your organization may be reimbursed for any allowable costs incurred on or after this date.
-The duration of your award is listed on your award package.
+The Project Period start date on the award package means that your organization may be reimbursed for any allowable costs incurred on or after this date.
+Project Period end date shows the last date that allowable costs may be incurred.

-Your award number is in the following format: 15JCOPS-22-GG-XXXXX-XXXX for Fiscal Year (FY) 2022 awards.
+Your award number is in the following format: 15JCOPS-23-GG-XXXXX-XXXX as shown in figure 1 on page 3.
 The COPS Office tracks award information based upon this number.
-Therefore, it is important to have your organization's award number (or your organization's SAM Unique Entity Identifier (UEI) number) readily available when corresponding with the COPS Office.
+Therefore, it is important to have your organization's award number (or your organization's System for Award Management (SAM) Unique Entity Identifier (UEI) number) readily available when corresponding with the COPS Office.